gianni-rosato/svt-av1-psy/Docs/Appendix-Rate-Control.md

 The inputs to the rate control algorithm vary based on the application and rate control mode.
-In the case of VBR mode, the input could be analysis statistics from an IPP processing of frames in the look ahead window, or statistics coming from previous passes.
+In the case of VBR mode, the input could be analysis statistics from motion estimation processing of frames in the look ahead window, or statistics coming from previous passes.
 However, in all cases, the Temporal Dependency Model (TPL) data is used to calculate the boosts for frame-level QP assignment, SB QP modulation and lambda modulation per block.